Ōki Takatō

-Biography
+Early life

 Ōki was born into a samurai family in Saga, in Hizen province (present-day Saga prefecture).
 He studied at the domain school Kodokan, and promoted reform of the domain administration.
 During the Boshin War he was a leader in the Saga forces committed to the overthrow of the Tokugawa shogunate.

+Career

-After the Meiji Restoration, he supervised the transfer of the imperial capital from Kyoto to Tokyo, and was appointed the first Governor of Tokyo.
+After the Meiji Restoration, Ōki supervised the transfer of the imperial capital from Kyoto to Tokyo, and was appointed the second Governor of Tokyo.